feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 textArea.addEventListener( FeathersEventType.FOCUS_OUT, textArea_focusOutHandler );
 ```

+The [`FeathersEventType.FOCUS_IN`](../api-reference/feathers/controls/TextArea.html#event:focusIn) and [`FeathersEventType.FOCUS_OUT`](../api-reference/feathers/controls/TextArea.html#event:focusOut) events are specially dispatched by the `TextArea`, even if the [focus manager](focus.html) is not enabled.

 ## Customizing Input Behavior

 Several properties allow you to customize a text area's behavior.

-Set the `isEditable` property to false to make the text uneditable, without giving the text area a disabled appearance:
+Set the [`isEditable`](../api-reference/feathers/controls/TextArea.html#isEditable) property to false to make the text uneditable, without giving the text area a disabled appearance:

 ``` code
 textArea.isEditable = false;
 ```

-To limit the number of characters that may be entered, use the `maxChars` property:
+To limit the number of characters that may be entered, use the [`maxChars`](../api-reference/feathers/controls/TextArea.html#maxChars) property:

 ``` code
 textArea.maxChars = 16;
 ```

-The `restrict` property limits the set of characters that can be entered into the text area.
+The [`restrict`](../api-reference/feathers/controls/TextArea.html#restrict) property limits the set of characters that can be entered into the text area.
 It works like the `restrict` property on `flash.text.TextField`.

 ``` code
 textArea.restrict = "0-9";